|Last Quarterly Update:||9/23/2013|

 Globally, the coal mining industry produces about 7.7 billion short tons of coal annually, accounting for about 30 percent of total energy consumption.
 The largest coal producers are China, the US, India, and Australia.
 About 75 percent of the increase in world coal production between 2010 and 2035 will come from China, according to the US Energy Information Administration.

 The US coal mining industry includes about 650 mining companies and about 250 exploration and mining support companies with combined annual revenue of about $39 billion.
 About 1 billion short tons of coal are produced annually in the US, according to the Energy Information Administration.
-The industry is expected to grow at a slow pace over the next two years.
-Key challenges include weaker demand in the electric power sector, competition from natural gas, and industry regulations.

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options